zjamy-hust/XFed/README.md

 The results of our experiments show that our method has comparable accuracy to state-of-the-art methods specially designed for accuracy while increasing explainability by 14\%-35\% in terms of rationality.

-run_mode_2.sh shows the reference for running this code. fedxai.py is the main entrance. xai.py mainly focus on xai operations. assets include the truth masks
+run_mode_2.sh shows the reference for running this code.

+fedxai.py is the main entrance.

+xai.py mainly focuses on xai operations.

+assets includes the truth masks.